 The other part of the strategy is timing.
 You want to make sure you’re not flooding the same board with the same pin over and over.
 That means if you post something to a board, don’t post it again for at least 7 days.

 Tailwind makes that easy as it can be hard to track when posting manually.
-If I’m scheduling something to my board lists, I generally give it a 8-12 hour time interval meaning Tailwind will schedule that post every 8 or 12 hours.
-That means any given pin is posted to Pinterest 2-3 times a day at most and since my board lists are 20-40 boards per topic, it means the same board won’t see the same pin for at least 10 days most times.
+If I’m scheduling something to my board lists, I generally give it a 24 hour time interval meaning Tailwind will schedule that post every 24 hours.
+That means any given pin is posted to Pinterest 1 time a day at most and since my board lists are 20-40 boards per topic, it means the same board won’t see the same pin for around a month most times.
 That kind of variety is key in order to grow on Pinterest.

 It’s important because Pinterest and board viewers like variety and don’t want to see the same thing over and over.
 Since we’re talking about boards and pins, let’s move on to tip #3.